codersclub/emlog.ml/docs/api-caiji.md

 # &#x1F352; API application: docking collector

-The docking collector publishes the collected articles to the site built by emlog.
+The docking collector publishes the collected articles to the site built by Emlog.
 This document takes [Train Collector](http://www.locoy.com/) as an example.

 ## Preparation

-- Enable API in emlog background: System settings -&gt; API, and copy the API key for backup
+- Enable API in Emlog background: System settings -&gt; API, and copy the API key for backup

 ## Content publishing rules